 The minor or negligible impacts described above would not result in any unacceptable impacts for either alternative under consideration.
+As such, the proposed actions are consistent with consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006).
 Because these effects are minor or less in degree and would not result in any unacceptable impacts, this topic is dismissed from further analysis in this document.